-Kevin Russ's Stunning iPhone Photos Prove Technology Won't Make You an Artist
+Kevin Russ's Stunning iPhone Photos Prove It's Not The Technology That Makes You an Artist

 Kevin Russ has been traveling the western US for the last year, living mostly in his car as he captures the magic that is the wild west.
 And he has been creating most of his extraordinary images with that ubiquitous and all-purpose tool, the iPhone.